-Thanks to the beautiful alternation of rows of masonry in North York, as well as the natural coloring of natural stones, masonry made of such stones gives the architect more opportunities of aesthetic character, than other building materials.
+Thanks to the beautiful alternation of rows of paving in North York, as well as the natural coloring of natural stones, masonry made of such stones gives the architect more opportunities of aesthetic character, than other building materials.
 But since it requires mainly manual labour, and highly skilled workers, which is associated with increased time and cost, its role in construction has decreased, and natural stone is replaced by other materials more suitable for mechanization of construction work.
 The masonry mortar, which is used to fix the masonry and distribute the load evenly, is a mixture of cement with sand and a small amount of slaked lime, glued with water to pasty consistency.
 The sand must be coarse and well matched to the particle size distribution.

 Many natural stone materials belong to sedimentary rocks, the natural layering of which facilitates the production of piece stones.
 Granite and other volcanic rocks can be used for decorative purposes.
-The most important properties of building stone in York are durability, easy accessibility, workability, strength, homogeneity, color and texture.
+The most important properties of building stone are durability, easy accessibility, workability, strength, homogeneity, color and texture.
 The requirements for building stone in North York depend on the nature of the structure.

 The strength (and therefore durability) building stone in East York depends mainly on its porosity, as freezing of water in cavities leads to cracks and cracks in the stone.
 Water absorption of the stone, which characterizes its porosity, ranges from about 0.2% (by mass) for granite to 0.5% for marble and shale, 2% for sandstone and 4% for limestone.
 Destruction can also occur due to crystallization of absorbed salts, which has the same effect as freezing water.
 Cracking can be caused by expansion and contraction due to temperature changes.
 The coefficient of thermal expansion of the stone is about 0.00001/°C.